northstowekarate/northstowekarate.github.io/faq/index.md

 ## How do I get a uniform?

-You can purchase karate dogi (uniform) through the club, although this is not required.
+You can purchase karate gi (uniform) through the club, although this is not required.
 We generally recommend trying a few sessions first to make sure you enjoy the lessons before committing.

 ## How Do I get my next belt?